Bhuvanashri2364-KB/Customer-Churn-Analysis-Retention-Strategy-RFM-Based-/README.md

 ## 📌 Executive Summary

-This project focuses on identifying customer churn risk and revenue loss using transactional data and RFM segmentation to drive retention strategies.
+This project identifies customer churn risk and revenue loss patterns using transactional data and RFM segmentation to drive actionable retention strategies.

 Key findings:

+**Churn Rate: ~33.4%**
 • ~33.4% of customers are at risk of churn, indicating a major retention challenge
 • High-value churn customers contribute disproportionately to revenue loss
 • A significant portion of revenue is concentrated among a small group of active customers